AnushkaMowade1/Pay-Link/README.md

 - [MetaMask](https://metamask.io/) for Web3 wallet integration
 - [Shardeum](https://shardeum.org/) for the blockchain infrastructure

-## 📞 Support

-For support, email your-email@example.com or join our Discord community.

-## 🌐 Live Demo

-Visit the live application: [PayLink Demo](http://localhost:3000) (when running locally)

 ---

 **Made with ❤️ by the PayLink Team**